Gaucho-Rocket-Project/TellurisLandingSimulation/README.md

 ![Simulation Results](./graphs.png)

-The optimization landscape (upper left) demonstrates the **critical importance of precise timing**.
+The optimization graph for impact velocity (upper left) demonstrates the **critical importance of precise timing**.
 Small variations in engine start time (±0.1s) can result in impact velocity changes of several m/s.
 This sensitivity means:

 1. millisecond-level accuracy required
 2. altitude measurements must be reliable